-To connect an external drive to the computer:
+To connect an external device to the computer:

-- △ CAUTION: To reduce the risk of damage to the equipment when connecting a powered drive, be sure that the AC power cord is unplugged. - 1.
-Connect the drive to the computer. - 2.
-If you are connecting a powered drive, plug the drive power cord into a grounded AC outlet.
+- △ CAUTION: To reduce the risk of damage to the equipment when connecting a powered device, be sure that the device is turned off and the AC power cord is unplugged. - 1.
+Connect the device to the computer. - 2.
+If you are connecting a powered device, plug the device power cord into a grounded AC outlet. - 3.
+Turn on the device.

-To disconnect a powered drive, disconnect it from the computer, and then unplug the AC power cord.
+To disconnect an unpowered external device, turn off the device, and then disconnect it from the computer.
+To disconnect a powered external device, turn off the device, disconnect it from the computer, and then unplug the AC power cord.